 - Chapter Advisors should review the work of the students and only submit written events that are a positive reflection on their chapter and their school.

 - Any project that receives 25 or more penalty points will not be eligible to compete or attend the State Conference.
 The registration fee will be refunded at the 50% refund rate.

-- All entries must be digitally uploaded between February 12 and Midnight, February 16, 2021 through the Project Submission Portal.
-Complete instructions on how to upload projects will be posted by February 5.
+- All entries must be digitally uploaded before the deadline through the Project Submission Portal.
+Complete instructions on how to upload projects will be posted by early February.